From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Overview, assumptions and main results

-so that \eqref{weakconv} implies the convergence in Wasserstein-1 distance by the Kantorovitch-Rubinstein duality theorem. \item From the proof of \eqref{esti:sem:chaos}, it will be apparent that one could also obtain a first order expansion at the level of the semigroup, that is, an ad hoc version of \eqref{first:order:exp:prop:chaos}.
-However, we refrain from going further in this direction here. \end{itemize} \end{remark}
+so that, in particular, \eqref{esti:sem:chaos:part1} implies the convergence of the probability measure $\mathbb{E}[\mu_T^{N}]$ toward $\mu_T$ with respect to the first order Wasserstein distance by the Kantorovitch-Rubinstein duality theorem. \item From the proof of \eqref{esti:sem:chaos:part1}, it will be apparent that one could also obtain a first order expansion at the level of the semigroup, that is, an ad-hoc version of \eqref{first:order:exp:prop:chaos}.
+However, we refrain from going further in this direction here.